 Homework is generally given after every DBT group skills training sessions, so individuals can practice some of the things they learned in their daily lives between sessions.
 Therapists are available for phone coaching with individuals in between sessions, often around the clock, to help people through specific situations in the moment.
 Individual DBT sessions also run concurrently with group sessions, and typically, a person will attend these once a week as well.

-During an individual DBT session, the therapist will focus first on crisis management, and suicidal and self-harming behaviors will take first priority.
+During an individual session of DBT for addiction, the therapist will focus first on crisis management, and suicidal and self-harming behaviors will take first priority.
 Next, behaviors that may keep a person from attending therapy or participating fully in sessions are addressed.
 Issues involving quality of life are examined and then, the focus is on improving a person’s overall wellbeing.
 Emotional trauma is explored, and healthy coping mechanisms are built to counteract maladaptive behaviors that may be in place currently.
-Basic social skills, such as communication, among others, are enhanced during individual DBT sessions as well.
+Basic social skills, such as communication, among others, are enhanced during individual sessions of DBT for substance use as well.

 A person’s self-image is assessed and improved upon through a working therapeutic relationship between the therapist and individual.
 Clients are encouraged to understand that their thoughts and feelings are valid, to accept themselves as worthwhile, and to find the motivation to modify negative thoughts and behaviors.
 Emotional pain is part of life, and individuals are taught through DBT to accept this and learn how to work through it.
 Therapists are nonjudgmental and not confrontational in their approach.